-Buying the correct equipment for the task will greatly reduce the risks involved while carrying it out.
+Buying the correct equipment for the task will reduce the risks involved while carrying it out.
 Before you buy any work equipment, consider:

 - who will use it

-- where it will be kept
+- where you will keep it

 - what training users may need to operate it